 Or take the former prime minister of Iceland, Katrín Jakobsdóttir.
 Her last name features the suffix -dóttir meaning daughter.
 Her last name modified according to the rules of Slovak should then be Katrín Jakobssonová.
 Who knows if these women would recognize their names if they saw these Slovak forms."

-Well, that is certainly an argument.
-Let's take it from the top: the official rules as laid out in PSP do not contain the general principles of modification.
-The aforementioned sections 2.1-2.3 do discuss the morphophonology of the suffix -ová as combined with various roots, but only in terms of euphonics, not in terms of morphological analysis.
+Well, that is certainly a line of reasoning.
+Let's take it from the top: the official rules as written in PSP do not lay out any general principles of modification.
+The sections 2.1-2.3 do discuss the morphophonology of the suffix -ová as combined with various roots, but only in terms of euphonics and orthography (hence the inclusion of this phenomenon in a guide on orthography), not in terms of morphological analysis.
 And so section 2.1 discusses what to do with masculine last names ending in a consonant, 2.2 addresses masculine names ending in the vowel a or o and 2.3 covers masculine last names ending in a vowel.
-Note 1 to 2.3 then addresses Romanian, Albanian and Turkish last names ending in u and note 2 discusses English and French last names ending in e which is "silent" in English and indicates a specific pronunciation of the preceding consontant in French.
+Note 1 to 2.3 then addresses Romanian, Albanian and Turkish last names ending in u and Note 2 discusses English and French last names ending in e which is "silent" in English and indicates a specific pronunciation of the preceding consontant in French.
 Nothing on morphology, though, let alone on removing any suffixes.
-So whence this interpretation?
+So whence this interpretation of the rules?

 I have a guess: section 2.3 specifically says that the suffix is to be added to the "unaltered* masculine last name".
 Ergo, to execute such a derivation, we must first derive said "unaltered masculine last name".
 It does make sense from a certain standpoint.
-From a different one, it lays bare the inadequacy of the existing PSP rules and so the ultimate futility of trying to come up with a hard and fast rule.
-In any case, I can see the logic behind the decision and do not have a problem with it per se.
+From a different one, it lays bare the inadequacy of PSP rules and so the ultimate futility of trying to come up with a hard and fast rule.
+In any case, I can see the logic behind the decision in these and similar cases and do not have a problem with it per se.
 I mean the other option, to simply attach the suffix to the already feminine name and end up with Grybauskaitėová and Jakobsdóttirová does strike me as weird.
-So yeah, to say that such names should not be modified makes sense, especially considering the existing PSP rules, specifically the aforementioned note to section 2.8 which covers such cases as Grace Kelly or Greta Garbo.
+So yeah, to say that such names should not be modified makes sense, especially considering PSP rules already in force, specifically the aforementioned note to section 2.8 which covers such cases as Grace Kelly or Greta Garbo.

 And speaking of bogus arguments, here is one: